hackkosice/new-web/content/_index.md

 thank_you_banner:
   bgImage: images/bg/hk-advent.png
   subtitle: |
-    HACK KOSICE IS MORE THAN JUST A HACKATHON.
+    HACK KOSICE IS MORE THAN JUST A HACKATHON
   title: HK Advent Coding
   button:
     label: All Events